Mia Steupert, M.A.

 Research Authored

-Colorado’s 2023 abortion report was provided to Charlotte Lozier Institute (CLI) by the Colorado Department of Public Health and Environment (DPHE) upon request in May 2024.
-The report shows that abortions increased from 2022.
+Nevada’s 2023 abortion statistics were provided to the Charlotte Lozier Institute (CLI) by the Nevada Department of Health and Human Services upon request.
+The report shows that total abortions as well as drug-induced abortions increased significantly from 2022.